 The student’s research experience forms the core of the Ph.D. program.
 Research involves active, student-directed inquiry into an engineering problem.
 Research areas include acoustics and vibrations, controls and robotics, design and manufacturing, solid mechanics and thermal fluids.
 In addition, newly emerging interests include, but are not limited to, bioengineering, data storage, fuel cells, air quality, robotics and micro/nanoengineering.
 Much of the research is conducted within the department, but many projects are carried out in collaboration with other departments and centers on campus, as well as with other parts of the university and with close industrial collaborators.

 Master of Integrated Innovation for Products & Services [with CIT and Tepper]—MII-PS

 The one-year professional degree in integrated innovation is offered by the Integrated Innovation Institute at Carnegie Mellon.
-The Integrated Innovation Institute is a unique academic, research, and executive education entity that is jointly supported by the Carnegie Institute of Technology (the College of Engineering), the College of Fine Arts' School of Design, and the Tepper School of Business.
+The Integrated Innovation Institute is a unique academic, research, and executive education entity that is jointly supported by the College of Engineering, the College of Fine Arts' School of Design, and the Tepper School of Business.
 The Master of Integrated Innovation degree focuses on the creation of products, services and interactive experiences that define new product opportunities that exceed user value expectations.
 The program excels at providing engineers, designers, business students and those in related fields, the skills and knowledge to become elite innovators.